-I meet often people who, despite they are living in Germany since many years, aren’t able to speak German.
+In my life as a German teacher, I meet often people who, despite they are living in Germany for many years, aren’t able to speak German.

 And there are people who only learn Ich spreche kein Deutsch (I don’t speak German).

-- Learn the biggest amount of words in German, don’t care about grammar for the moment, don’t be worried of a perfect conjugation of verbs.
-Take care you know enough words to get you message through, and if your grammar is not perfect rely on your interlocutor’s cleverness.
+- Learn the biggest amount of words in German, don’t care about grammar for the moment, don’t be worried about perfect conjugation of verbs.
+Take care you know enough words to get your message through, and if your grammar is not perfect rely on your interlocutor’s cleverness.

 - Talk, talk, talk.
-Doesn’t matter how many error you make, it’s important to communicate and get your message through, get used to speak the language you want to learn (German, Italian, whatever), listen the others and try to learn every time something more.
+Doesn’t matter how many errors you make, it’s important to communicate and get your message through, get used to speaking the language you want to learn (German, Italian, whatever), listen to the others and try to learn every time something more.

 My students tell me often of awkward and frustrating situations when they speak German.
 A bit like our meme friend you see in the comic strip below.